Vaccines, pills and data offer some Christmas cheer in face of Omicron advance - NewsBreak

 Vaccines, pills and data offer some Christmas cheer in face of Omicron advance

-JOHANNESBURG/LONDON, Dec 23 (Reuters) - Omicron advanced across the world on Thursday, with health experts warning the battle against the COVID-19 variant was far from over despite two drugmakers saying their vaccines protected against it and signs it carries a lower risk of hospitalisation.
+JOHANNESBURG/LONDON (Reuters) -Omicron advanced across the world on Thursday, with health experts warning the battle against the COVID-19 variant was far from over despite two drugmakers saying their vaccines protected against it and signs it carries a lower risk of hospitalisation.

 Coronavirus infections have soared wherever the highly infectious Omicron variant has spread, triggering new restrictions in many countries and record new cases.

-But in another glimmer of hope two days before Christmas, a U.S. Federal Drug Administration official said that data indicated that both Merck's (MRK.N) and Pfizer's (PFE.N) COVID-19 anti-virals are effective against the coronavirus variant.
+But in another glimmer of hope two days before Christmas, a U.S. Federal Drug Administration (FDA) official said data indicated that both Merck & Co Inc’s and Pfizer Inc’s COVID-19 anti-virals are effective against the variant.

 There were encouraging signs too about hospitalisation rates from Britain and South Africa, although the head of a leading African health agency joined the World Health Organization in cautioning that it was too soon to draw broader conclusions.